 This wonderful raspberry fool recipe is perfect for any time of the year.

-Do not have raspberry on hand?
-No worries, you can replace them with fresh apricots.
-Same cooking method.
+- Do you not have Raspberry on hand?
+No worries, you can replace them with fresh apricots by using the same cooking method.

 If you enjoy this dish, check out those flavorful recipes;